Occupational Therapy (OT)Skip to search results

 Description: The Sport Concussion Library offers a wealth of information on the topic of sport concussion.
 It has information for all audiences, including researchers, athletes, parents, coaches and first responders (therapists/trainer), educational institutions and physicians.

-Description: The only one of its kind in the state of Virginia, the Program for Adults in Vocational Education (P.A.V.E.) is a two-year vocational training program which: Serves students with intellectual, physical, emotional, and learning disabilities.
-Provides students with tools to become independent support professionals in their field.
-Enriches academic abilities through tailored curriculum and comprehensive support.
-Enriches academic abilities through tailored curriculum and comprehensive support....
+Description: The only one of its kind in the state of Virginia, the Program for Adults in Vocational Education (PAVE) is a two-year vocational training program which: Serves students with intellectual, physical, emotional, and learning disabilities.
+PAVE accommodates the unique learning needs of students with differing ability levels and upholds the learning environment principles of the entire community college.
+Provides students with tools to become independent support professionals in their field....

 Description: This symbol communication board was created as a tool to assist Paramedics and those in the Emergency Medical Services (EMS) in interacting with any individual for whom clear speech is difficult or impossible.
 Available in British English and dual-language American/Spanish.
 Who is it for?
 People with Autism, Learning Disabilities, Spoken language disorders, Poor articulation due to cerebral palsy, stroke, traumatic injury, Non-English Speakers, Deaf individuals, Patients with Alzheimer’s...